mtnfog/entitydb/README.md

 ![Architecture](https://www.mtnfog.com/wp-content/uploads/2016/02/entitydb-architecture.png)

 The architecture of EntityDB is shown in the block diagram above.
 Entities are stored in an underlying database.
-Supported databases are MySQL and DynamoDB.
-The enterprise version of EntityDB also supports MongoDB and Cassandra.
+Supported databases are MySQL, MongoDB, Cassandra, and DynamoDB.
 Entities are indexed in Elasticsearch for fast querying.
 A cache stores recently ingested and accessed entities to improve performance.

 The API is REST-based and communicates via JSON.
 Through the API entities can be ingested and queried through the Entity Query Language (EQL).
 Entities received through the API are placed onto a queue for ingestion.